 Arrive and get settled in San José.
-If your flight gets in early enough and you have time, head downtown and tour the Museos del Banco Central de Costa Rica (Gold Museum) or the nearby Museo de Jade Marco Fidel Tristán (Jade Museum).
+If your flight gets in early enough and you have time, head downtown and tour the Museos del Banco Central de Costa Rica (Pre-Columbian Gold Museum) or the nearby Museo de Jade Marco Fidel Tristán (Jade Museum).

 As you walk around town, stop at one of the roadside stands or kiosks selling small bags of precut and prepared fruit.
 Depending on the season, you might find mango, pineapple, or papaya on offer.
 You might also find caimito, aka star apple, a purple fruit that looks like a plum on the outside but has star-shaped white pulp on the inside.

 Head over to the Teatro Nacional.
 If anything is playing that night, buy tickets for the show.
-For an eye-opening and delicious dinner, try Al Mercat, a finca to table restaurant serving elevated Costa Rican cuisine driven by what is growing on their own farm, picked up at farmers markets, or foraged for within the metro area.
+For an eye-opening and delicious dinner, try Sikwa ★★★, a contemporary restaurant that takes its cues from Costa Rica’s indigenous culinary heritage, using ingredients from small producers and foragers around the country .

 DAY 2: Hot stuff